New AtlanticistOct 28, 2022

-Roman Osadchuk is a research assistant for Eurasia at the Atlantic Council’s Digital Forensic Research Lab (DFRLab) based in Ukraine.
+Roman Osadchuk is a research associate for Eurasia at the Atlantic Council’s Digital Forensic Research Lab (DFRLab).

 Roman researches disinformation narratives and technology uses for their spread in the region.
 He is interested in the role of information policy and media cycle in the disinformation spread.
 Before joining DFRLab, he held several positions in Ukraine Crisis Media Center (UCMC), where he was involved in communications of decentralization reform and administrative support to the internal operations.
 As decentralization communication project manager, Roman Osadchuk managed a team of 5 colleagues under larger USAID-funded project.
 The UCMC team organized two large-scale events for 250+ participants each, several pieces of training for journalists, and a few lower scale outreach projects.
 He and his team successfully overviewed the production of TV show ‘Hromada on a Million’ that promoted decentralization.
 It was tuned in by more than 7 million viewers.